Do Alcohol and Menopause Mix?

 Moderate drinking also appears to increase insulin sensitivity, reduce fasting insulin levels in the blood, and lower women's risks of type 2 diabetes, while heavier drinking may increase diabetes risk, according to a review published in Menopause.

-Plus, other research finds that alcohol, particularly red wine, can increase your risk of having hot flashes and night sweats.
+When it comes to menopause specifically, research finds that alcohol, particularly red wine, can increase your risk of having hot flashes and night sweats.
 Though unsurprisingly, that research is mixed, too.
 And it's well established that drinking too much and/or close to bedtime can disrupt sleep, which is the last thing many menopausal women need.

 Get Feisty 40+ in Your Inbox